msewaweru/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/examples/Update-MgPolicyAuthorizationPolicy.md

 Update-MgPolicyAuthorizationPolicy -BodyParameter $params

 ```
-This example will enable default user role to use self-serve password reset feature
+This example will enable administrators to use Self-Serve Password Reset feature.
+To disable this feature, set `allowedToUseSSPR` to `$false`.

 ### Example 5: Disable user consent to apps for default user role